ugnelis/yet-another-gatsby-project/README.md

 # yet-another-gatsby-project

-Gatsby project that uses styled-component and TypeScript.
+The Gatsby project that uses styled-component and TypeScript.